 This Neighbourhood Plan will set out the direction for the parish of Stoke upon Tern until 2033.
 It has been brought forward as part of the Government's Localism Act 2011, which aims to give local people more say in the future land use of the parish.
-The Government's intention is for local people to influence what goes on in their Neighbourhood Plan area and the Localism Act 2011 sets out important legal requirements.
-In accordance with the Localism Act, the Neighbourhood Plan must meet the basic conditions:
+Although the Government's intention is for local people to influence what goes on in their Neighbourhood Plan area, the Localism Act 2011 however sets out important legal requirements.
+In accordance with such legislation, the Neighbourhood Plan must meet the basic conditions: